Some important developments, but uncertainty remains

 New avenues of individual action and new offences

 The Bill introduces a new cause of action in tort for intentionally or recklessly intruding upon a person's seclusion or misusing information that relates to them, in circumstances where a reasonable expectation of privacy exists.
-The tort will only apply where the invasion of privacy was 'serious'.
+The tort will only apply where the invasion of privacy was 'serious', and where the public interest in the individual's privacy outweighs any countervailing public interest.
+A non-exclusive list of matters of public interest have been included, such as freedom of expression; freedom of the media; public health and safety; national security, and the prevention and detection of crime and fraud.

-The Bill also grants the court the power to provide injunctive relief restraining the invasion of privacy (though the court must have particular regard to the public interest where it involves a publication).
+The court also now has the power to provide injunctive relief restraining the invasion of privacy (though the court must have particular regard to the public interest where it involves a publication).

 Despite these exceptions and defences, the introduction of the statutory tort could have the potential to significantly impact public discourse in Australia, particularly given that (unlike in comparable jurisdictions) a fundamental right of freedom of expression has (other than the implied right of political communication) not been enshrined in statute.
-Notably, the Bill contemplates that a defendant can adduce evidence relating to freedom of expression, when no such general right exists.
+Notably, freedom of expression is listed as a matter that may constitute a countervailing public interest (so that the plaintiff must establish that the public interest in their privacy outweighs it), when no such general right exists.

 The Government had also agreed in principle with a recommendation to afford individuals a direct right of action for contraventions of the Privacy Act, but that amendment has not been picked up in this tranche of legislation and it remains to be seen whether it will be implemented in future.
 The introduction of a direct right of individual action for Privacy Act contraventions has been seen as a significant precursor to the potential expansion of privacy-related class action claims in Australia.
 In its absence, there may be efforts to leverage the statutory tort for serious invasions of privacy by organisations as a substitute.

-The Bill proposes to introduce two new offences into the federal Criminal Code relating to doxxing—which, in the language of the proposed amendments, refers to the use of a carriage service to make available, publish or otherwise distribute personal data in a way that reasonable people would regard as being menacing or harassing towards the individual(s) concerned.
+The amendments introduce two new offences into the federal Criminal Code relating to doxxing — which refers to the use of a carriage service to make available, publish or otherwise distribute personal data in a way that reasonable people would regard as being menacing or harassing towards the individual(s) concerned.

 The first offence carries a maximum penalty of six years' imprisonment and deals with the doxxing of an individual.
 The second, which carries a maximum penalty of seven years' imprisonment, covers the doxxing of members of a group (eg distinguishable on the basis of race, religion, sexual orientation and certain other identified characteristics).